Cross-border mobility in the Alpine Region

 MODELS FOR CROSS-BORDER MOBILITY

-A collection of existing solution models for cross-border mobility has been identified.
+Within the project a set of already existing cooperation models in the Alpine region has been collected.
+High-potential cooperation models possibly applicable to other Alpine regions have been defined and illustrated in a Storymap.
 The following Story Map will guide you through pre-selected best practice examples of cross-border commuter cooperation models in the Alpine Region.